dspinellis/kbd-layout-fix/README.md

 This process can also be useful for text that is entered through other switched keyboard layouts, such as Cyrillic or Hebrew.
 Contributions through pull requests are welcomed!

+## Unix

+In the unix/ directory there's a similar in operation bash script for X server environments.
+The script depends on `xsel` and `xdotool`.
+Rather `xsel`, `xclip` can be used instead.
+Then at the tool's call modify argument `-b` to `--selection clipboard`.
+For Wayland environments, `xdotool` can be replaced with `ydotool` (environment independent) and for clipboard `wl-clipboard` can be used.